-After implantation, subjects may not be withdrawn from the study unless the study lens has been explanted.
+After LAL implantation, subjects may not be withdrawn from the study unless the LAL or LALs (in the case of bilaterally implanted subjects) have been explanted.
 In the case of an explant, the investigator should continue follow-up for a period that ensures no adverse consequences have resulted.
 When possible, all necessary clinical assessments will be performed prior to the Subject exiting the study even if the assessment was not scheduled at that particular visit.

-Subjects may be discontinued from the study only when the study lens has been explanted or subject has deceased.
+Subjects may be discontinued from the study only if the LAL or LALs (in the case of bilaterally implanted subjects) have been explanted or subject has deceased.
 The reason for discontinuation will be recorded on the appropriate study worksheet.
 Subjects who are discontinued from the study will still be a part of the study analyses up until the point they are exited.